What is everyone’s number one excuse for unhappiness these days? Does this phrase sound familiar?

 When the fight or flight response is triggered and cortisol is released, the body needs to become mobilized.
 As hunters and gatherers, whether fighting or fleeing, the human body had to react.
 However, in today’s sedentary world, that release of cortisol is rarely exercised and remains dormant in the body, wreaking havoc on our physiology and psychology.

-Luckily, when you find yourself getting stressed out, there is a simple fix: Get active.
+Luckily, when you find yourself getting stressed out, there are a few simple things you can do: Get active.
 Something as simple as taking a quick walk when you feel overwhelmed or anxious can help move the cortisol through your system and relieve some of that bubbling stress.
+You could also think about potentially using some THC products.
+If you live somewhere like Canada, where medical marijuana is legal, you might be interested in researching some medical suppliers – Read more here if you’re interested in how these products may help to relieve your stress.

 Another way to relieve stress when it strikes is by breathing.
 When you take a few deep breaths, you engage the vagus nerve, which tells your nervous system to slow down, calm your heart rate, lower your blood pressure, and decrease cortisol release.
 Simply taking 10 deep breaths when you begin to feel stressed can help calm your nerves and clear you mind.